ShibamCrS/Partial_Sums_Meet_FFT/README.md

 ## Attacks On small AES

-In addition to the attack on AES, we also implement the attacks on small scale AES in the directory [small AES](small_aes).
+In addition to the attack on AES, we also implement the attacks on small-scale AES in the directory [small AES](small_aes).
 It contains the implementations of the following attacks